centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-aruba-instant-snmp.md

 Aruba Networks is a provider of network access solutions for enterprises.

-The Centreon Monitoring Connector *Aruba Instant SNMP* relies on the SNMP protocol to query and collect status and metrics of the Aruba Wireless Access Point equipments.
+The Centreon Monitoring Connector *Aruba Instant SNMP* relies on the SNMP protocol to query and collect status and metrics for the Aruba Wireless Access Point devices.

 ## Pack assets